 - Member support teams — health advocates, physicians, nurses and pharmacists — leverage the same integrated data systems to provide members with the clinical assistance and guidance they need for improved health.

 - Integrated pharmacy solutions can realize incremental medical savings of up to $28 per member per month.

 In addition, UnitedHealthcare monitors the pipeline of drugs seeking approval from the Food and Drug Administration to help ensure strategies benefit employers and employees in the long term.

 "We start reviewing the pipeline in the pre-approval phase.
 When we understand what the likelihood of approval is and what would be the implications if a drug does get approved, we can start developing criteria and other strategies well in advance of when the product hits the market," Maddux says.

 Building a personalized experience for employees

 For employees like Maria, she’ll be able to find all of her information in one place.
-“There is one place to make a call for pharmacy or medical questions, and for digital tools like our app or website.
-When you simplify things for employees, it can lead to more engagement,” Kiser says.
 Employers with integrated benefits with UnitedHealthcare have 21% higher clinical engagement compared to those without integration.13